 In addition to these firm-level approaches to encouraging innovation, many countries have also introduced fintech laws, issued new regulations, and provided regulatory guidance aimed at creating a level playing field and supporting clear regulatory pathways for innovative payment service providers.
 The appropriate approach, or combination of approaches, will depend on national circumstances, including the domestic regulatory framework, the level of development and complexity of the financial sector, and the frictions consumers and firms are experiencing resulting from the use of existing payments systems.
 Examples of such pathways have included provisions to create new licences for non-bank payment service providers (e.g. third-party service providers that initiate payments) and regulation that promotes open banking or open finance business models.
 The FSB stocktake identified open banking and open finance, which aim to change the way payments-related data are accessed and shared, as particularly promising in addressing frictions in payments.
-However, the legal framework for open banking and open finance currently consists of a variety of regulations that differ by jurisdiction and are not yet applicable for cross-border payments.
+For instance, many open banking initiatives are working on confirmation of payee solutions that can increase transparency and reduce erroneous or fraudulent payments.
+This is an area that will be further explored by the CPMI.

 An additional element that is critical in supporting innovation is improving the understanding of new technologies among relevant public and private sector stakeholders.
+Supervisory authorities, for example, may not be comfortable assessing new technologies they are not yet expert in.
 The Forum could play a role in providing a channel for information sharing about technologies and in sharing best practices for regulators to support innovation.